ros2/design/articles/node_lifecycle.md

 In the transitions states logic will be executed to determine if the transition is successful.
 Success or failure shall be communicated to lifecycle management software through the lifecycle management interface.

-There are 7 transitions exposed to a supervisory process, they are:
+There are 5 transitions exposed to a supervisory process, they are:

-- `create`
 - `configure`
 - `cleanup`
 - `activate`
 - `deactive`
 - `shutdown`

+Additionally, there are two transitions that may be exposed by a supervisory process if dynamic creation and destruction of nodes is supported by that supervisory process.

+- `create`
 - `destroy`

 The behavior of each state is as defined below.